What's the terrain like between Hobart and Devonport?

 Is there a good route from Hobart airport by bicycle to Marion Bay where the Falls festival is held?

 The shortest distance is along the Arthur Highway A9 through Forcett to Copping, then turn off to Bream Creek on C337 and downhill to the Falls site.
-But this road has no bike path and in plenty of places no edge verge, and it is twists and hilly, and a popular tourist road so busy with traffic.
+But this road has no bike path and in plenty of places no edge verge, and it is twisty and hilly, and a popular tourist road, so busy with traffic.

 Alternatively, if you have a bit more time, and if you don't mind riding on a bit of good quality gravel road, then:

 - turn off after Sorell but before Forcett, right to Lewisham and Dodges Ferry, C330 or C334.
 Then along past Carlton Beach